Click here to view our Safeguarding Policy

 Catholic Care Support Work

-We now have available in school a Catholic Care counsellor who is able to support the physical and emotional well-being of our children and their families.
+We have available in school a Catholic Care counsellor who is able to support the physical and emotional well-being of our children and their families.
 This high quality support is delivered by Ms Pritiva Attiken, a fully qualified counsellor with a wealth of experience of working with children.
-This takes place in school for one full day each Wednesday.
+This takes place in school for one half day each alternate Wednesday.

 Sex, Relationship Education Scheme: 'In the Beginning'

-This scheme has been welcomed by so many schools and parents across the Diocese, and is a very effective resource in dealing with current issues in a very gentle way, giving parents the choice and responsibility for exploring more sensitive issues in a way that is suited to their individual family values.
+Our SRE scheme, 'In the Beginning' is a very effective resource in dealing with current issues in a very gentle way, giving parents the choice and responsibility for exploring more sensitive issues in a way that is suited to their individual family values.

 Each year, we will run the scheme during the second half of the summer term (after Spring Bank holiday).
 It is structured to enable each year group to focus on a different aspect of new life and positive relationships, and it builds progressively throughout the years, from Year 1 to Year 6.